anycallgmail/xiaoya-note/README.md

   - `note.html`: The page for viewing note details.
   - `edit.html`: The page for editing notes.
 - `notes/`: A directory for storing notes, where each note is saved as a text file.
+- `package.json`: Defines project dependencies and scripts for Vercel deployment.
+- `server.js`: The Node.js server file for handling requests and executing the Python script.
+- `vercel.json`: Configuration file for Vercel deployment.
 - `README.md`: The project documentation, containing information such as project introduction, environment requirements, installation and running steps, usage instructions, contribution guidelines, and license.

 ## Environment Requirements
 - Docker: Used for building and running containers.
 - Python 3.9 (only required for local development): Used to run the Flask application.
+- Node.js: Required for Vercel deployment.

 ## Installation and Running
 ### Local Running